 Beyond weatherizing, you should fully insulate your home to retain heat in the winter and keep it out in the summer.
 Depending on where you live and the part of your house requiring insulation, you’ll need different types of insulation.
 Some of the most common areas to insulate are your attic, walls, floors, basement, and crawl spaces.
 By insulating your home properly, you can make heat and air conditioning last longer, meaning you won’t have to use as much energy to power your HVAC system.
 Weather stripping and caulking holes in basements can also increase your home’s efficiency.

 One less common area to focus on when checking insulation is your ductwork.
 Ducts are the pipes that move warm or cool air throughout your home from your air conditioning and heating units.
 The better insulated those pipes are, the less energy you’ll need to heat up or cool down your home.

-There are even ways you can reduce your electric bill by simply changing some of your habits.
+You can even reduce your electric bill by simply changing some of your habits.
 Forget spending extra money on upgraded appliances, insulation, or a cleaning service – here are some easy actions you can take right now to lower your electricity bill:

 Dress for the occasion

 This one might sound obvious, but it works!
 One way to rely less on your heating and cooling system is to simply dress for the weather.
 In the winter, throw on a sweater and don’t set the heat as high.
-In the summer, wear shorts and a t-shirt around the house and set the thermostat a few ticks higher than you usually would.
-Over time, you’ll save money and still be comfortable in your house.
+Wear shorts and a t-shirt around the house in the summer and set the thermostat a few ticks higher than you usually would.
+Over time, you’ll save money and still stay comfortable.